deekoder/youtube-rag/README.md

 PINECONE_API_ENV = [ENTER YOUR PINECONE API ENVIRONMENT HERE]
 ```

-## View NB
+## View the Python Notebook
-Github sometimes does not display the notebook previe.
+Github sometimes does not display the notebook preview.
 Use this link instead https://nbviewer.org/github/deekoder/youtube-rag/blob/main/rag.ipynb